A white plate containing crispy chicken dressed with a tangy sauce and served with homemade tartar sauce.

 To Make the Tartar Sauce

 • Place 1 large egg (50 g w/o shell) in a saucepan.
 Cover with water by one inch.
-To keep the egg from bouncing and cracking, bring to a boil over medium heat, then reduce to a gentle simmer for 12 minutes.
+Turn on the heat to medium.
+Bring the water to a boil.
+Lower the heat to maintain a gentle simmer for the next 12 minutes (don’t let the egg bounce around).

 • Remove from the heat.
 Submerge the egg in iced water to stop the cooking.
 When cool enough to handle, peel and set aside.